Linda0840/recipe-EDA/README.md

 ## Performing the Test

-The best way to answer this question, is still by performing a permutation testing.
+The best way to answer this question is still by performing a permutation testing to determine if q1 and q4 come from the same population.
 We will be using **signed difference in means of averages** as test statistic.
-We use **signed** difference since our question of interest is one-sided （whether observed is larger than expected, so we need statistics that inform directions.
+We use **signed** difference since our question of interest is one-sided (whether observed is larger than expected, so we need statistics that inform the direction).

 <iframe src="assets/Part_3.html" width=600 height=550 frameBorder=0></iframe>